-They came together to start this church so that everyone, without restriction, could experience God’s love and grace and mercy and forgiveness in community without the fear of rejection and ridicule.
-So that there was a place where people could come to commune with God and each other without having to hide a part of who they were and who they loved.
+People of faith came together to start this church so that everyone, without restriction, could experience God’s love, grace, mercy, and forgiveness, in community without the fear of rejection and ridicule.
+Holy Trinity is a place where people come together to commune with God and each other without having to hide a part of who they are and whom they love.

 Our faith is 2,000 years old – our thinking is not.
 We believe in God’s continuing testament.
 This is why we are committed to hearing God’s ancient story anew and afresh in our lives and in the world today.
 We try to remain attentive to God’s creative movement in the world.
 Religion and science are not mutually exclusive, and your head and heart are both welcomes into our places of worship.
 We prepare our members to be engaged in ministry in the present and future church, and we embrace all kinds of communities and new modes of thinking.
 Why?
 Because God is still speaking.